 This year, we expect the percentage of Americans accessing health information to grow, as well as the number of health systems making it possible for patients to access their medical records on their iPhones.
 Recent guidance by the US Department of Health and Human Services' Office of the National Coordinator for Health Information Technology (ONC) and the release of Apple's iOS 11.3 are two examples.

 ONC Guide to Getting and Using Health Records

 ONC recently reported that in 2017, half of Americans reported they were offered access to an online medical record by a provider or insurer.
-That being said, only half of the American who were offered access to an online medical record did not access their record.
+That being said, only half of the Americans who were offered access to an online medical record did not access their record.

 - Get their health record, including offering tips through the process of accessing their records electronically,

 - Check their health record to make sure it is complete, correct, and up-to-date, and